kdorosh/MarchMadnessKaggleML2018/readme.md

 sh start.sh
 ```

 This will open a locally hosted jupyter notebook in your web browser.
 Open the March Madness notebook, located at `nbs/script.ipynb`.
-Put the kernel in a "trusted" state and run it.
+Run all cells.

 Running the whole script takes a couple minutes on my machine.